 Overview

-Starting in Helsinki, we will get to know Rovaniemi (Finland), Kiruna (Sweden), Narvik (Norway), and Oslo, on an approximate route of 2384 kilometers.
+Starting in Helsinki, we will get to know Rovaniemi (Finland), Kiruna (Sweden), Narvik (Norway), and Oslo, on an approximate route of 2,798 kilometers.

-According to astronomers, solar activity will be particularly high in 2026 and that will create "significantly more" auroras dancing across the night sky.
+According to astronomers, solar activity will be particularly high in 2025-26 and that will create "significantly more" auroras dancing across the night sky.
 "We are now approaching the maximum, which is why I think we can expect a particularly high level of activity and basically auroras every few days.
 Whereas five years ago you had to wait weeks to see anything at all," says Darren Baskill, lecturer in physics and astronomy at the University of Sussex.

-This is good news for anyone planning a trip to the Northern Lights in 2026.
+This is good news for anyone planning a trip to the Northern Lights in 2025-26.
 There won't be a better time to see the Northern Lights, at least not in the next 10 years.

 Lodging

-Helsinki: 1 night Radisson Red Hotel
+Helsinki: 2 nights Radisson Red Hotel

-Oulu: 1 night Scandic Hotel
+Rovaniemi: 1 night Artic City Hotel

 Tornio: 2 nights Park Hotel